 We are committed to ensuring provider satisfaction.
-Our Customer Service department can be reached at (844) 526-2724.
+Our Customer Service department can be reached at the appropriate state-specific phone number (see Exhibit Q).
 In addition to contacting our customer service department, our Provider Dispute Resolution Process provides a mechanism for you to communicate disputes in writing.
-We prefer to receive Provider Appeals electronically via the providers.eyesynergy.com Provider Appeal Resolution online form.
+We prefer to receive Provider Appeals electronically via providers.eyesynergy.com Provider Appeal Resolution online form.